shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 Performance metrics used to evaluate the models will be balanced accuracy, precision, recall, f1-score, confusion matrix, ROC AUC and Top-k classification accuracy.

 A mobile application that demonstrates the working of the models could also be designed.
 Further, this work can be extended towards the development of a scanner that can help the visually impaired in a potential lifesaving situation – as in the case of detecting expired medicines.  -->
+# Conclusion
+Expiry date detection can be very helpful in many real-world scenarios.
+Either to aid the visually impaired or to just make it easier to read expiry dates which could be printed in various formats and fonts, implementing an automated date detector could be beneficial.
+This work utilized concepts of computer vision and regression models in order to detect the category of the object and then the expiry date printed on it.
+Initially, PCA was used to compress the images as part of unsupervised learning.
+A fine-tuned ResNet-50 model pretrained on the ImageNet dataset was used for the supervised object classification task while the VGG-16 regression model was used in order to produce bounding boxes to detect the region of the expiry date which was then generated as text output using OCR.
+Although the ResNet-50 model overfitted the data initially, adding dropout layers, tuning the hyperparameters and increasing the training data size using image augmentation helped in overcoming overfitting.
+This work could be extended to using more recent models such as AlexNet and InceptionNet for classification to see if there will be any performance improvement.

 # Reference
 1. Ahmet Cagatay Seker, Sang Chul Ahn “A generalized framework for recognition of expiration dates on product packages using fully convolutional networks”, Expert Systems with Applications, Volume 203, 2022, 117310, ISSN 0957-4174, [https://doi.org/10.1016/j.eswa.2022.117310](https://doi.org/10.1016/j.eswa.2022.117310).